aelfricz/project1/pmp.md

 In the space below, provide a high-level description that summarizes your experience on this project and includes:
 1)
-• The project objective:
+SI Migration
+Iniatiation	Planning	Execution	Controlling	Closing

+Objective:
-Migration clients from paper payments to digital payments using the bank's online portal.
+Migrate corporate clients from paper payment instructions to electronic.
-• The project outcome:
+Outcome:
-Successfully migrated all clients
+Successfully migrated all 200+ corporate clients
-• Your role on the project:
+Role:
 Project Manager

-• Your responsibilities and deliverables for each of the domains for which you are submitting experience hours Initiation -
-Planning - Creating a comprehensive project plan, allocating of clients among the teams, preparation of client analysis.
+Responsibilities:
+Planning - Plan how to communicate with the clients.
+Discussed with Relationship Managers.
-Executing - Coordinate with teams to reach out to clients, set-up accounts, conduct training, and signing of documents.
+Executing - Reaching out to clients, setting up accounts, gathering paperwork, and conducting training.
-Controlling - Monitoring that client have no issues submitting payment instructions using the new platform.
-Closing - Ensure that all existing standing instructions have been migrated.
+Controlling - Monitoring the progress of project and responding to clients issues.
+Closing - Closure of project and handover to BAU Service team.

+2)
 • The project objective:
-Closure of a live productin all aspect - customers, finanncials, systems, teams, compliance, risk
+Closure of a Citibank's Prepaid
 • The project outcome:
-Successful product closure with regards to all product issues.
+Successful customer communication, refund, accouting work
 • Your role on the project:
 Project Manager
 • Your responsibilities and deliverables for each of the domains for which you are submitting experience hours